If you want to buy a passport, then NOW is the time to look into acquiring a second passport through citizenship by investment.

 St. Lucia is the best option for single applicants going the donation route.
 And it is also the best option for singles and families purchasing Covid-19 relief bonds.

 But when it comes to applicants with larger families interested in the donation option, Antigua and Barbuda is still the winner, offering the lowest prices.

 Below we explain the four options for buying a second passport in St. Lucia in more detail.

 Keep in mind that you’ll also have to pay a commission to a registered agent (a required middleman) who will lodge your citizenship application with the government.

 You can choose to work with a world-famous service provider and pay tens of thousands of dollars in fees, or work with a much smaller firm and pay a fraction of that.
 The end result, however, will generally be the same – second citizenship and a passport.

 If you’d like to get the government’s take on things, here’s the official site of St. Lucia ’s citizenship by investment program.

 And again, this option is a much cheaper economic citizenship route:

-Instead of buying a property for $300,000, plus $59,500 in government and processing fees (for a single applicant), you only donate $109,500 for a single applicant.
+Instead of buying a property for $300,000, plus $59,500 in government and processing fees (for a single applicant), you just donate $109,500 for a single applicant.

-Governments sometimes require you to spend hundreds of thousands of dollars on an overpriced government-approved property that will be difficult to sell at a profit later.
+Governments sometimes require you to spend hundreds of thousands of dollars on an overpriced government-approved property that will likely be difficult to sell at a profit later.